 MOBILE APPS: What works in terms of promotions, direct bookings and CRM

-In this edition’s regular instalment from David Esseryk, Chief Digital & Marketing Of cer (e-commerce, customer experience, loyalty, brand marketing & IT), SEH United Hoteliers, the “in the eld hotel tech expert” takes a closer look at the evolution of in-room entertainment taking into account the changing habits of millennials and business travellers.
+In this edition’s regular installment from David Esseryk, Chief Digital & Marketing Officer (e-commerce, customer experience, loyalty, brand marketing & IT), SEH United Hoteliers, the “in the field hotel tech expert” takes a closer look at the evolution of in-room entertainment taking into account the changing habits of millennials and business travellers.

 Mobile is an important travel planning and hotel distribution channel; a channel that hoteliers must embrace to be successful in 2017.
 One of the most notable developments this year is that the terms “mobile marketing” and “mobile technology” really evolved to

 include not just mobile phones.
 Tablet devices such as the iPad, Samsung Galaxy and Google Nexus quickly became a significant part of the travel planning and booking process.
 To make matters even more complicated, while mobile phone and tablet devices are considered “mobile”devices, they should be treated as separate distribution channels with their own respective marketing initiatives.

 HOTELIERS MUST DELIVER A CUSTOMISED, USER- FRIENDLY EXPERIENCE ON THESE DEVICES BY OFFERING A DESKTOP WEBSITE, A MOBILE WEBSITE AND A TABLET WEBSITE

 Hoteliers that recognise there is a need to deliver content tailored to each device will generate incremental revenues, steal market share from competitors, improve ADRs and RevPARs, and decrease dependency on the OTAs in 2017.